 1964: Extraction of plutonium from CIRUS spent fuel begins at Trombay.

 1967: Uranium mining operations begin at Jaduguda.
 A uranium mill is also established there.

 1968: India refuses to join the Nuclear Nonproliferation Treaty.

-1971: India establishes the Indira Gandhi Centre for Atomic Research (IGCAR), under the DAE.
+1971: India establishes the Reactor Research Centre under the DAE.
+It is later renamed Indira Gandhi Centre for Atomic Research (IGCAR).

 1982: France agrees to take over supply of approximately 50,000 SWU per year of low-enriched uranium (LEU) to India’s General Electric-built Tarapur reactors, following the cessation of U.S. fuel supplies.